GITvoren/movieDb-mern/README.md

 ## Information

-This project will focus on applying the concepts of Pagination, Querying, Sorting, and Filtering of Categories.
+This project will focus on applying the concepts of Pagination and Querying.
+As well as Sorting and Filtering of Categories(Genres).